-Finding and borrowing books and other resources from libraries across the University of California system will soon get easier!
+This summer, it will become easier to find and borrow books and other resources from libraries across the University of California system.

 - Search the UC Berkeley Library collection and, at the same time, the collections of libraries across the state of California and the world.
 Using one unified system, patrons will be able to access materials from all 10 UC libraries, UC’s two off-campus storage complexes (the Northern Regional Library Facility, NRLF, and the Southern Regional Library Facility, SRLF), and collections worldwide.